Employment Solicitor Chris Dobbs outlines some key considerations for employers to try and limit the risk of hybrid working disputes and claims

 You will not only be responsible for your own legal (and possibly valuation) fees, but you will also be responsible for your landlord’s professional advisor’s fees too.

-Our Lease Extension specialists, based in Christchurch, also cover Bournemouth, Poole, the New Forest and anywhere else in the country.
-You can read more and download information from our lease extension pages.
-If you have any questions, you only have to ask us at Frettens.
-Please call 01202 499255 and Niki or a member of the Residential Leasehold Property team, will be happy to chat about your situation and your particular requirements.
+If you have any questions, you only have to ask us at Frettens .
+Please call 01202 499255 and Niki or a member of the team will be happy to chat about your situation and your specific requirements.